-We started this leg of our trip in Mexico, from there we visited Guatemala and we came in to El Salvador from Lake Atitlan arriving in El Tunco about 5 hours later.
-Over the course of 3 weeks we worked our way through 5 destinations, ending the trip in Juayua on the Ruta de los Flores.
+We started this leg of our trip in Mexico, from there we visited Guatemala.
+We came in to El Salvador from Lake Atitlan arriving in El Tunco about 5 hours later.
+Over the course of 3 weeks we worked our way through 5 destinations.
+Ending the trip in Juayua on the Ruta de los Flores.
 So, without further ado here is our ultimate El Salvador travel guide.

 El Tunco, El Salvador (6 nights)

 A tiny beach-side town about an hours drive from the capital San Salvador, and predominantly inhabited by surfers or yoga instructors.
 In my opinion this is one of the best beaches in Central America.
-Most of the towns hostels and restaurants line its black sandy beach, the main pathway through the town is a sandy trail, nobody wears shoes – in fact the town is so laid-back it’s horizontal.
+Most of the towns hostels and restaurants line its black sandy beach.
+The main pathway through the town is a sandy trail, nobody wears shoes.
+In fact the town is so laid-back it’s horizontal.
 My kinda place!
 And obviously if you want to surf, this is the place for you.
 There are lots of surf schools for you to choose from, but the surf is so intense you have to be careful not to break your board.
 This disaster happened to a guy we met and he had to pay quite a lot of money to the surf school as a result.
 You’ve been warned.

-We spent our days here pretty much lazing around, either sunbathing or surfing, then before dinner we would watch the sunset with a beer in hand, and finally ended our day, eating at one of the really cheap but amazingly yummy little food huts.
+We spent our days here pretty much lazing around, either sunbathing or surfing.
+Then before dinner we would watch the sunset with a beer in hand.
+Finally, ending our day eating at one of the really cheap but amazingly yummy little food huts.
 During the week El Tunco is very chilled out, in fact most of the surfers we met went teetotal during the week.
 How very professional!
-But at the weekend, El Tunco comes alive – San Salvador’s richest come to town to party and boy do they know how to party.
+But at the weekend, El Tunco comes alive – San Salvador’s richest come to town to party.
+And boy do they know how to party.
 You are likely to come across couples salsa dancing in the street.
-If you’re looking for somewhere to stay – our hostel had a pretty cool crowd and a great pool!

 How we got there: A bus from San Pedro La Laguna, Guatemala (via Antigua) to El Tunco with Gekko Tours costing $40